Advertiser Disclosure

 Once you have made the purchase, Clutch will deliver your car to your home.
 You need to arrange insurance because you will have to show proof of insurance when your car is delivered.

+Clutch performs a 210-point inspection on every car to ensure it is in safe and excellent condition.
 You also get a free CARFAX report to see the vehicle’s history, including details of any accidents and its service history.
-You will also get a warranty of 90 days or 6,000 km.
+A warranty of 90 days or 6,000 km will also be included in your purchase.

 Cars Available on Clutch